firstbatchxyz/dkn-compute-node/README.md

 >
 > Start script will run the containers in the background.
 You can check their logs either via the terminal or from [Docker Desktop](https://www.docker.com/products/docker-desktop/).

-#### Using with Local Ollama
+### Using Ollama

+> If you don't have Ollama installed, you can ignore this section.

+If you have Ollama installed already (e.g. via `brew install ollama`) then you must indicate that you will be using that Ollama, instead of a Docker container.

-With the `--local-ollama=true` option (default), the compute node will use the local Ollama server on the host machine.
-If the server is not running, the start script will initiate it with `ollama serve` and terminate it when stopping the node.
+To do this, we set the provide the argument `--local-ollama=true` which is `true` by default.
+With this, the compute node will use the Ollama server on your machine, instead of a Docker container.

+If the Ollama server is not running, the start script will initiate it with `ollama serve` and terminate it when the node is being stopped.

 - If `--local-ollama=false` or the local Ollama server is reachable, the compute node will use a Docker Compose service for it.

+> [!TIP]
+>
-- There are three Docker Compose Ollama options: `ollama-cpu`, `ollama-cuda`, and `ollama-rocm`.
+> There are three Docker Compose Ollama options: `ollama-cpu`, `ollama-cuda`, and `ollama-rocm`.
 The start script will decide which option to use based on the host machine's GPU specifications.

 ```sh
 # Run with local ollama